ShinanZou/CCGR/README.md

 # Cross-Covariate Gait Recognition: A Benchmark

 Welcome to the official repository for the paper "Cross-Covariate Gait Recognition: A Benchmark," which has been accepted to AAAI 2024.
-In this work, we introduce a novel dataset and approach to gait recognition under various covariate conditions.
+In this work, we introduce a novel dataset and parsing-based gait recognition approach under Cross-covariate conditions.
 Below you'll find details about the paper, dataset, and accompanying resources.

 ## Paper Links
 - **AAAI 2024 Version**: [Download paper (AAAI)](https://aaai.org/ojs/index.php/AAAI/article/view/XXXX)